dmcginley/project1_yoga_site/README.md

 The web browsers I used in manual testing are Chrome, Firefox, Microsoft Edge, and Opera.

+I checked that the responsive design didn't break when changing the aspect ratio (from mobile to QHD)

 DOM X-Ray

-I used this Chrome extension to check the flow of white space and that the items were centred.
+I used this Chrome extension to check the flow of white space and that the items were centered.

 <details><summary>DOM X-Ray in use</summary>